Brand development that increases sales velocity, guaranteed.

 Create Multiple Sizes

 Reports suggest consumers are buying different sizes of consumer packaged goods.
-Whereas a single SKU might have worked across two channels, you need to consider the consumer demographics within the specific channel.
-How do the needs of the boutique shopper differ from those shopping on TikTok?
+While a single SKU might have been effective across two channels, you need to consider the consumer demographics within each specific channel.
+How do the needs of the boutique shopper differ from those of shoppers on TikTok?

 For example, TikTok currently performs well at $35.00 or below.
 A pet food product selling raw food for $59.99 in small shops can create a smaller pack size to create consumer demand through this channel.